 A Lucky Find Above the City

 When I say Wirtschaft Degenried is above Zurich, I mean to say that the restaurant is tucked within a mountain forest northeast of the primary city limits.
 The tree-covered surrounding is what I could best describe as a manicured forest, complete with a camping ground and paved walking trails.
 We sat at a table next to a window with a view of a cute birdhouse.
 The activity of the birdhouse's winged visitors entertained us throughout our meal.
-Several trailheads also encircle the restaurant, and we were able to take one of them to walk back the mountain.
+Several trails surround the restaurant, and we were able to take one of them to walk back down the mountain.
 More on that later!

 What We Ate

 Degenried prides itself in providing its guests with traditional hearty Swiss dishes and warm and friendly hospitality.
 Our waitress swiftly arrived with a cordial smile and courteously asked in Swiss if we spoke German or English.
 She handed us the appropriate menus and encouraged us to take our time with the wine list.
 The menu is the size of a small rustic notebook.
 With its charming sans-serif font, the menu told us of Degenried's purpose in sourcing local ingredients and introduced us to the culinary team.
-The book also told us where they sourced their ingredients, such as meat, down to the zip code of their origin in Zurich.
+The book also told us where they sourced their ingredients, such as their meats meat, down to the zip code of their origin in Zurich.
 I would typically find this to be a marketing ploy in other restaurants.
 Yet, with the simplicity of the restaurant's menu and interior, I felt that they want to show it rather than tell it.

 For our appetizer, we ordered the mixed salad and bone marrow.
 The salad was a pastoral aesthetic with locally sourced vegetables topped with microgreens.
 A clean and straightforward representation of what the menu described regarding their ingredients.

 The bone marrow plate was more impressive.
 Two logs of bone arrived, filled with roasted tissue that gleamed in the natural light.
-The plated was sprinkled with pink, black, and other colors of crushed pepper that looked like festive confetti.
-Shiny oils from the marrow in the cavities invited us to dig in with the elongated spoons our waitressed provided.
+The plate was sprinkled with pink, black, and other colors of crushed pepper that looked like festive confetti.
+Shiny oils from the marrow in the cavities invited us to dig in with the elongated spoons our waitress provided.
 The marrow was pillowy but structured.
 I placed a spoonful on my toast, and it lazily settled on the bread after one bouncy motion.
 If you ever had a souffle, this was the texture.
 If you ever had a rich beef stew where someone added two sticks of exceptionally made butter, this was the taste.

 We had an opportunity to try fondue and raclette in the city, so we wanted to try other dishes at Degenried.
 Our choices ended up settling on the veal paillard and one of their featured dishes on the menu, cheese macaroni with roasted onions and minced beef.